 The ACA prohibits health insurance companies from limiting or excluding coverage related to pre-existing health conditions, regardless age.
-For persons under age 19, this provision became effective for policy years beginning on or after September 23, 2010.
+For persons under age 19.
 Health insurance companies also cannot charge more because of pre-existing conditions.

 Health insurance companies are also required to renew a health plan without medical underwriting, which means they cannot increase premiums at renewal for existing customers because you incurred claims, or experienced worsening health during a policy year.